William Jackson Harper: Career

 It was announced in April 2020 that he would narrate the Marvel audio book series Black Panther: Sins of the King, and in November 2020, that he would star in season 2 of the HBO Max anthology series Love Life.
 In 2021 he acted in the Barry Jenkins directed Amazon Prime Video miniseries The Underground Railroad adapted from the Pulitzer Prize-winning 2016 historical novel of the same name by Colson Whitehead.
 For his performance Harper was nominated for the Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries.
 In October 2022, it was revealed that Harper joined the cast of Ant-Man and the Wasp: Quantumania, set in the Marvel Cinematic Universe.
 The film was released in theaters on February 17, 2023.

 In 2023 he starred as Kenneth in the Eboni Booth play Primary Trust at the Roundabout Theatre Company Off-Broadway.
 The play ran from May 4 to July 2 at the Laura Pels Theatre.
 Naveen Kumar of The New York Times praised his performance writing, "Harper, who is onstage for nearly all of the production’s 95 minutes, performs with astonishing ease and vulnerability, particularly given the depths he is asked to plumb in monologues directly to the audience; he lends the currents flowing through Kenneth's interior life extraordinary subtlety and immediacy".
 For his performance Harper won the 2023 Obie Award for Outstanding Performance.
 Harper is set to return to Broadway playing Astrov in the 2024 revival of the Anton Chekhov play Uncle Vanya starring Steve Carell, Alison Pill, Jayne Houdyshell and Alfred Molina at Lincoln Center.
 For his performance he received a nomination for the Tony Award for Best Actor in a Play.
+In January 2026 it was announced that Harper was cast in Cry Wolf, a limited series on FX inspired by the Danish series Ulven Kommer.